-The RSES sets out guiding principles for integration of land use and transport planning and identifies the requirement for local transport plans (LTPs) for certain settlements and/or under certain circumstances.
-An LTP is required for Nenagh as a key town under the RSES.
-The Development Plan Objective 12-F also commits to the preparation of an LTP to inform the LAP in consultation with the NTA in accordance with the Area Based Transport Assessment Advice Note (2018) (ABTA Advice Note).
+The RSES sets out guiding principles for integration of land use and transport planning and identifies the requirement for local transport plans (LTPs) for certain settlements and / or under certain circumstances.
+An LTP is not required for Roscrea, however, it is a Development Plan objective 12-F to prepare Active Travel Plans for other towns in line with the preparation of LAPs.